VimukthiRandika1997/VisionLabelingAgent/README.md

 - Leveraging **Open-vocabulary models** to detect a wide range of objects:
     - This could be another VLM (Florence-2, Moondream-3, etc)

+## 🛠️ Step-by-Step Pipeline

+### 1. User Input: Image and Text Prompt

+- Accepts an user query (eg: "Find all sports equipments") and and image

+### 2. Concept Inference via Vision Language Model

+- Use a VLM (with reasoning ability) to infer  target object concepts from the image and query
+- If the query is vague, then the model identifies all visible objects

+### 3. Initial Detection with Open-Vocabulary Model

+- Pass inferred concepts to an open-vocabulary object detection model(eg: Grounding DINO, Florence-2, Moondream-3)
+- Generate bounding boxes for detected objects

+### 4. Annotation and Visualization

+- Annotate the image with labels, and unique IDs for each detected object

+### 5. Reasoning and Validation

+- Use a VLM reasoning model to validate detections using **Chain-of-Thought** reasoning
+- Refine object categories to higher-level abstractions if needed:
+    - eg: "Poodle" -> "dog"

+### 6. Re-run Detection

+- Feed refined concepts back into the detection model to update bounding boxes

+### 7. Final Review

+- Use the VLM to filter out irrelevant detections and retain only those aligned with the user's requesto

+## Installation and Running

+## Running Tests